cderose/card-game/README.md

-This is an in-progress card game I'm building to practice JavaScript.
+This is an in-progress card game I'm building to practice JavaScript: https://cderose.github.io/card-game/

 [![CC BY 4.0][cc-by-shield]][cc-by]